tytydraco/yessleep/out/Im_a_summer_camp_lifeguard_and_someone_wants_me_to_drown_the_kids.md

 “There were bruises around his ankles.
 Police said that his feet must have gotten tangled in debris.”
 A mosquito buzzed near her thigh.
 She didn’t seem to notice.
 “But that lifeguard told me they looked more like hand marks.”

 “Chung-Ho never told me,” I said, brows raised.

 She shrugged.
 “Didn’t wanna scare you off, prolly.”
 She smiled at me.
 It was simple, almost put-on in order to lighten the mood.
 But still.
 I glanced away from her, cheeks red.

 It was good that I did.
 I noticed something.

 A blur of orange lurked under the water, near the border rope.
 A few brown fingers showed their tips above the surface before sinking down.

 I jumped from the tower, grasping my rescue buoy and diving into the lake.

-The water was freezing.
-I shouldn’t have focused on that in such a life-or-death moment, but I was used to the temperatures of Washington lakes, and this was unusually cold for a summer day.

 I grabbed at the orange blur before me, fingers closing in on swimsuit material.
 I got a grip around a small arm with my other hand and dragged it up to the surface.